In this guide on how to eat clean for beginners, you’ll learn simple rules to drive your healthy eating habits.

 The previously mentioned study concludes that substituting only 10% of your daily calories from beef or processed meats to fruits, vegetables, and nuts gains 48 minutes of healthy life each day.

-Additionally, individuals living in the Blue Zones, the five healthiest and longest-living populations on the globe, consume 95% plants.
+Additionally, individuals living in the Blue Zones, the five healthiest and longest-living populations on the globe, consume 95% of their calories from plants.
 They only use small amounts of animal products to add flavor.

-Eating more plants is an easy way to clean up your diet.
+Eating more plants is a straightforward way to clean up your diet.

 A great way to eat more plants is to stock up on plant-based proteins.
 Below are the best plant-based protein sources that we love to eat, the brands we buy, and our go-to ways of dishing them up.